-People who are self-employed and don't have any employees are not considered a small business.
-If you are self-employed and need health coverage, you can buy it through the Health Insurance Marketplace.
+In most states, people who are self-employed and don't have any employees are not considered a small business.
+If you are self-employed and need health coverage, you will probably shop trough the Health Insurance Marketplace.
 Visit www.HealthLawAnswers.org to learn more and to find the Health Insurance Marketplace in your state.

 - Find out how the health care law works for you.
 Get started with AARP’s Health Law Answers: www.HealthLawAnswers.org.